Trucking Taboo: Eating & Distracted Driving in the Cab

 - Taking your eyes off the road for just 4 seconds, while going 55 m.p.h., you’ll have traveled approximately 323 feet down the road.

 Have you been hurt in a truck accident?
-If so, contacting a Houston Truck Accident Attorney at Chandler McNulty is by far your best option for obtaining experienced help, personalized legal service, and justice you can count on.
-At Chandler McNulty, our trusted lawyers and legal team is dedicated to:
+If so, contacting a truck accident lawyer at Chandler McNulty LLP is by far your best option for obtaining experienced help, personalized legal service, and justice you can count on.
+At Chandler McNulty LLP, our trusted lawyers and legal team is dedicated to:

 - Acquiring the justice our clients deserve throughout the entire course of their case or settlement process